texfaq/texfaq.github.io/FAQ-hypertex.md

 The `href`, `name` and `end` commands are used to do the basic hypertext operations of establishing links between sections of documents.

-Further details are available on [http://arXiv.org/hypertex/]; there are two commonly-used implementations of the specification, a modified `xdvi` and (recent releases of)
+Further details are available at <http://arXiv.org/hypertex/>; there are two commonly-used implementations of the specification, a modified `xdvi` and (recent releases of)
 `dvips`.
 Output from the latter may be used in recent releases of [`ghostscript`](https://www.ghostscript.com/) or Acrobat Distiller.